 Our child pornography solicitors are experts in this field.
 If you are being investigated, or charged, for an offence you are not guilty of, our child pornography solicitors can help.
-We do not assist people charged with child pornography who accept their guilt.

 What is the actual offence?